David-England/David-England/README.md

 # David England

 My name is David England.
-I'm a data enthusiast currently installing some new skills.
+I'm a tech enthusiast currently installing some new skills.